Theta bases and log Gromov-Witten invariants of cluster varieties: Introduction

 As suggested at the start of the introduction and in the notation, we view $\QH^0_{\log}(Y,D)$ as the degree $0$ part of a conjectural log version of quantum cohomology.
-We explain this viewpoint in the appendix, where we give a new description of the usual small quantum cohomology ring (\textbf{Theorem \ref{QHthm}}).
+We explain this viewpoint in the appendix by giving a new description of the usual small quantum cohomology ring (\textbf{Theorem \ref{QHthm}}).